joaobcpatricio/OPAQS/README.md

 ## Checking Results

+This part is not correctly working yet but will in a near future.

 Based on the standard configuration, the raw results (vector and scalar) collected after a simulation run are located in the `simulation/results` folder.
 Below is a brief (high-level) procedure to create your charts